siyuan-note/user-guide-en_US/Editor/1 Mind map mode.md

 Mind map mode can be accessed by right-clicking the document drop-down menu on the file tree.
 It only supports basic creation and movement.
-It is mainly used to organize ideas, quickly create and browse document outlines.
+It is mainly used to organize ideas, quickly create and browse document outlines. #TODO#
-{: id="20210127215601-jru3dui" updated="20210302223545"}
+{: id="20210127215601-jru3dui" updated="20210502234122"}

 * {: id="20210127215636-c34btdq"}<kbd>Enter</kbd> to create a peer node
   {: id="20210302223527-03yo0mm"}